A homotopy invariant of stable maps to oriented surfaces: Introduction

-A smooth map is \emph{image simple} if its restriction to the singular set is a topological embedding.
+A generic smooth map is \emph{image simple} if its restriction to the singular set is a topological embedding.
 In the present paper we study under what conditions the numbers $\#|\Sigma(f)|$ and $\#|\Sigma(g)|$ of components of singular sets of two homotopic image simple fold maps $f$ and $g$ of manifolds of dimension $m\ge 2$ to a surface are congruent modulo two.

 This question has been solved in the case $m=2$, and it is partially answered in the case\ $m=3$.
 Namely, M.~Yamamoto~\cite{Ya} showed that if $f$ is a map of degree $d$ between oriented closed surfaces of genera $g$ and $h$ respectively, then the parity of $\#|\Sigma(f)|$ is the same as that of $d(h-1)-(g-1)$.
-On the other hand, in \cite{Sae19} Saeki gave an example of two image simple fold maps $f, g\co S^3\to \R^2$ such that the parities of the number of components of the singular sets of $f$ and $g$ are different.
+On the other hand, in \cite{Sae19} Saeki studied maps of $3$-manifolds into surfaces, and, in particular, gave an example of two image simple fold maps $f, g\co S^3\to \R^2$ such that the parities of the number of components of the singular sets of $f$ and $g$ are different.

-Our main result is split into three cases; the first being the case when the source manifold is of even dimension and the remaining two cases consider an odd-dimensional source manifold.
-The following theorem is the main result in the case where the source manifold $M$ is of even dimension.
+Our main result is split into three cases; the first being the case when the source manifold is of even dimension.

-\begin{theorem} Let $f$ and $g$ be two homotopic image simple fold maps from a closed oriented manifold $M$ of even dimension $m\geq2$ to an oriented surface $F$ of finite genus.
+\begin{theorem} Let $f$ and $g$ be two homotopic image simple fold maps from a closed manifold $M$ of even dimension $m\geq2$ to an oriented surface $F$ of finite genus.
 Then, the number of components of $\Sigma(f)$ is congruent modulo two to the number of components of $\Sigma(g)$. \end{theorem}

-To prove Theorem~\ref{th:1} we define the cumulative winding number $\omega(f)\in \frac{1}{2}\Z$ for generic maps to surfaces.
+To prove Theorem~\ref{th:1} we define the cumulative winding number $\omega(f)\in \frac{1}{2}\Z$ for generic maps to parallelized surfaces.
 In general, $\omega$ is not a homotopy invariant.
-However, for image simple fold maps $f, g\co M^n\to \R^2$, the parities of $\omega(f)$ and $\omega(g)$ agree.
-Thus, for image simple fold maps, $\omega \in \Z$ is a $\Z_2$-homotopy invariant.
+However, for image simple fold maps $f, g\co M\to F$ to parallelized surfaces, the invariant $\omega$ is integral, and the parities of $\omega(f)$ and $\omega(g)$ agree.
+Thus, for image simple fold maps, $\omega\in \Z$ is a $\Z_2$-homotopy invariant.
 We note that the cumulative winding number we introduce in the present paper is different from the rotation numbers considered by Levine~\cite{Le66}, Chess~\cite{Chess}, and Yonebayashi~\cite{Yo97}.

-For odd-dimensional source manifolds we state and prove two theorems; the first theorem requires that $\Sigma(f)$ does not undergo any $R_3$ moves (see Fig. ~\ref{fig:2}) during homotopy, while the second requires that the singular set of the homotopy is orientable.
+We now state theorems for the remaining two cases; the first theorem requires that $\Sigma(f)$ does not undergo any $R_3$ moves (see Fig. ~\ref{fig:2}) during homotopy, while the second requires that the singular set of the homotopy is orientable.